Our guides really are the best in the business - Super, who was my guide to the Makgadikgadi Pans whilst staying at Jack's, was amazing.

 - The variation of the landscapes and safaris on offer - the contrasting vistas on the journey from the Makgadikgadi Pans to the Okavango Delta are unparalleled.

 - Silent boat safaris through the Delta waterways, known as mokoro trips, are an alternative and memorable way to spot wildlife - as are the epic riding safaris.

 - We can arrange quad bike safaris across vast salt pans in the dry season, and in the rainy season there is an annual zebra and wildebeest migration to follow (with expert guides, of course).

 Botswana Safari Holidays: The Detail

 Botswana is great for those looking for an African adventure, think minimal people viewing and a tonne of game viewing through the variations of landscapes and safaris.
-The beauty of doing a safari holiday in Botswana is that it doesn't even have to be enjoyed by 4x4, the destination is popular for horse riding, quad biking, walking and mokoro (traditional dug-out canoes) safaris.
+The beauty of doing a safari holiday in Botswana is that it doesn't even have to be enjoyed by 4x4, the destination is popular for horse riding, quad biking, mokoro (traditional dug-out canoes) and walking safaris.

 Did you know

 - Botswana is the world's third biggest diamond producer (behind Russia and Canada)

 - The inhabitants of Botswana are called Batswana (Motswana is the singular form in Setswana language)

 - Seswaa is the national dish of the country, a stew of boiled meat, maize meal and greens